ChristianYang37/fast_yolov7_pytorch/README.md

 | 0.02     | 6187011754 | 35974768   | 0.615   | 0.38       |
 | 0.05     | 5820065160 | 33891742   | 0.25    | 0.123      |
 | 0.1      | 5237469860 | 30417686   | 0.00056 | 0.000102   |

-So, for more efficient pruning, we suggest you set `--sparsity` 0.01 or 0.02, and set `--num_batch_to_prune` big enough to make sure the model has fitted the data before you prune it.

 Speed test on `GPU=A5000, batch_size=32`